-Artist agrees that display of the work in GENERATIONS is at artist's own risk.
-OCCCA/VAALA IS not responsible for any loss or damage arising from, connected with or related to theft, fire, vandalism, negligence, defamation, negligent display, water or flood, natural disasters, or any other occurrence, except that OCCCA/VAALA are responsible for its own acts of willful misconduct or gross negligence.
-Artist hereby indemnifies and holds harmless, and agrees to defend OCCCA/VAALA against any claims or demands arising out of or related to injury or damage caused by the Work, or from claims of infringement.
-OCCCA/VAALA IS not responsible for the appearance or non-appearance of committee members or their conduct.
-OCCCA/VAALA IS not responsible for the behavior of any guests or members of the public at the exhibition.
+Artist agrees that display of the work in tXtMe is at artist's own risk.
+OCCCA is not responsible for any loss or damage arising from, connected with or related to theft, fire, vandalism, negligence, defamation, negligent display, water or flood, natural disasters, or any other occurrence, except that OCCCA are responsible for its own acts of willful misconduct or gross negligence.
+Artist hereby indemnifies and holds harmless, and agrees to defend OCCCA against any claims or demands arising out of or related to injury or damage caused by the Work, or from claims of infringement.
+OCCCA is not responsible for the appearance or non-appearance of committee members or their conduct.
+OCCCA is not responsible for the behavior of any guests or members of the public at the exhibition.
 Artist is responsible for obtaining insurance to cover damage to the works from any cause.

 ACCEPTANCE OF TERMS

-By submitting works to GENERATIONS, artists agrees to the rules set forth herein.
+By submitting works to tXtMe, artists agrees to the rules set forth herein.

 Hold Harmless Agreement:

-I hereby release the Orange County Center for Contemporary Art /Vietnamese Arts And Letters Association and its members from all liability of every kind and character on account of loss, damages, or injury to property which I may have while on the property at 117 N. Sycamore, Santa Ana, CA, 92701. and 1600 N. Broadway, Suite 210 Santa Ana, CA 92706
+I hereby release the Orange County Center for Contemporary Art and its members from all liability of every kind and character on account of loss, damages, or injury to property which I may have while on the property at 117 N. Sycamore, Santa Ana, CA, 92701. and 1600 N. Broadway, Suite 210 Santa Ana, CA 92706

-Any work left at OCCCA/VAALA after exhibition closing, will be subject to a $10.00 per day storage fee.
+Any work left at OCCCA after exhibition closing, will be subject to a $10.00 per day storage fee.
 Any artwork left after 10 days from the pick up date will become the property of OCCCA

 I understand that information contained in this form may be released to the media and that by entering this competition, I understand that my artwork may be photographed for promotional or other purposes.

-Submission for consideration in the exhibition, "Generations" constitutes agreement to the conditions stated in this document.
+Submission for consideration in the exhibition, tXtMe constitutes agreement to the conditions stated in this document.